 So for a reliable rebuilt differential, using an experienced specialist rebuilder is always better.
 However, if you are going to have a go, we would like to give you some guidance in rebuilding your GM 8.5” 10-bolt rear differential

 In this article we will guide you in the process of rebuilding the GM 8.5” differential, however, the same method could be adopted for the GM 8.6” 10-bolt which is used in modern trucks.
 Being such a common axle on trucks today, chances are, if you have a chevy and are rebuilding your differential, it will be this one.
+If you are having rear axle problems check out our article on troubleshooting rear axle problems.

 Common GM 8.5” differential failures